Vignesh10067/Guessing_Game/README.md

     while True:
         try:
-            # Capture user input safely

             user_guess = int(input("\nEnter your guess (1-100): "))
             attempts += 1

-            # Evaluate the guess
             if user_guess < 1 or user_guess > 100:
-                print("⚠️ Out of bounds!
+                print("Out of bounds!
 Please guess a number from 1 to 100.") continue

             if user_guess < secret_number: